pmikov/Data-Science-SoftUni---Labs/README.md

 # Data-Science-SoftUni---Labs

-Homework done for "Data Science" course at SoftUni (June-July 2020, Certificate: https://softuni.bg/certificates/details/88513/74f6fa46, 110 out of 110 points)
+Homework done for "Data Science" course at SoftUni (June-July 2020)

 The course covers the following topics (4-hour Lectures + Labs):